 If you are prone to Vitamin D deficiency, you should have your levels checked every 3-6 months, or as recommended by a doctor.

 A daily oral intake of 600-1,000 IU of Vitamin D3 is sufficient for most people, but higher doses may be required in moderate to severe deficiency.
-Talk to your doctor about high-dose forms of vitamin D taken once a month.

 Vitamin D supplementation is very unlikely to cause side effects when used as directed, even with high doses.
 Side effects that have been reported only very rarely include nausea, vomiting, poor appetite, constipation, weakness, weight loss and kidney damage.